Vertical Cardboard Baler

 HSM was founded in 1971 by its still current director, Hermann Schwelling in Salem Germany.
 The family business is active worldwide and are known for their German-built quality balers, shredders, and perforators.

-The values that the company encompasses are about flexibility, self-awareness and corporate social responsibility, which is all reflected in their philosophy of “great products, great people”.
+The values that the company encompasses are flexibility, self-awareness and corporate social responsibility, which is all reflected in their philosophy of “great products, great people”.

 Mil-tek was founded in 1992 in Denmark manufacturing air-powered balers and compactors designed to minimize waste.
 They have expanded to 60 locations in 30 countries.
 “When the first Mil-tek machine was developed it was created to meet a specific set of criteria: A low-noise, small-footprint baler which was safe and easy for staff to use.”